EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-sites-and-replication.md

 Perform this task on CL1.

 1. Open **Active Directory Sites and Services**.
-1. In Active Directory Sites and Services, expand **Inter-Site Transports**.
+1. In Active Directory Sites and Services, expand **Inter-Site Transports** and click **IP**.
+1. In IP, in the context-menu of DEFAULTIPSITELINK, click Delete.
+1. In the message box **Are you sure you want to delete the Site link mnames 'DEFAULTIPSITELINK'?**, click **Yes**.
 1. Under Inter-Site Transports, in the context-menu of **IP**, click **Properties**.
 1. In IP Properties, deactivate **Bridge all site links** and click **OK**.